pgmesa-storage/chess_app/README.md

 5. Both run the 'chess_app.py' file and select the online mode.
 One should create a room and the other must connect to that room.
 6. Play a game and enjoy

+[INFO] Use the Dockerfile to create an image of the chess-server to run with docker